-If you are looking for a perfect antidote to the endless stream of violent films where you can, to paraphrase Edna St. Vincent Millay, “count the many ways in which I can kill you,” then you are in luck as [email protected], starring the [email protected] Chorus, is a gentle, loving documentary that will keep a smile on your face from the opening shot to the very last frame, with a tear or two shed along the way.
+If you are looking for a perfect antidote to the endless stream of violent films where you can, to paraphrase Edna St. Vincent Millay, “count the many ways in which I can kill you,” then you are in luck as Young@Heart, starring the Young@Heart Chorus, is a gentle, loving documentary that will keep a smile on your face from the opening shot to the very last frame, with a tear or two shed along the way.

 Filmmakers Sally George and Stephen Walker moved inside the lives of the members of this unique chorus of singing seniors, ranging in age from mid-60s to mid-80s, and for seven weeks filmed the group as they prepared for a performance in their hometown of Northhampton, Massachusetts.

 The chorus, comprised of people from all walks of life, specializes in reinterpreting rock, punk, and R&B classics, imprinting them with their own special sound.
 Guided by their longtime demanding but kind director Bob Cilman, the group struggles through Sonic Youth’s dissonant rock anthem “Schizophrenia” while Dora B. (Parker) Morrow gives new meaning to James Brown’s “I Got You (I Feel Good),” as she practices her yelp at the beginning of the song.
 The chorus struggles to learn new lyrics and unfamiliar melodies of seven new songs, except for 83-year-old Joe Benoit who can memorize an entire song in an afternoon.
 After six rounds of chemotherapy, he defied his doctor’s orders and went on an earlier European tour with the chorus.